-Geopolitical tensions with Iran and a potential interest rate cut by the US Federal Reserve sent US markets higher.
+Geopolitical tensions with Iran and a potential interest rate cut are coming in.
+This is since the US Federal Reserve sent US oil prices are up.

-Oil prices soared more than five percent on Thursday after Iran shot down a United States military drone, raising fears of a military confrontation between Tehran and Washington.
+Oil prices soared more than five percent on Thursday.
+This is after Iran shot down a United States military drone.
+It will be raising fears of a military confrontation between Tehran and Washington.

-Also supporting oil prices were a drop in US crude inventories and expectations that the US Federal Reserve could cut interest rates at its next meeting, stimulating growth in the US, which is the world’s largest oil-consuming country.
+Also supporting oil prices was a drop in US crude inventories.
+There are expectations that the US Federal Reserve could cut interest rates at its next meeting.
+This will stimulate growth in the US, which is the world’s largest oil-consuming country.

-“It’s a confluence of events: there’s a looming easing cycle which is going to hit the dollar and prop up commodity prices, and there are also the tensions with Iran,” said John Kilduff, a partner at Again Capital LLC in New York.
+“It’s a confluence of events.
+There’s a looming easing cycle which is going to hit the dollar and prop up commodity prices.
+Moreover, there are also the tensions with Iran,”.
+This was said by John Kilduff, a partner at Again Capital LLC in New York.

 Read the full article here